momuno/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_cbor_sample/readme.md

 This [sample](https://github.com/Azure/azure-iot-sdk-c/tree/master/iothub_client/samples/paho_iot_hub_cbor_c2d_telemetry_twin_sample/paho_iot_hub_cbor_c2d_telemetry_twin_sample.c) utilizes the Azure IoT Hub to get the device twin document, send a reported property message, and receive desired property messages all in CBOR.
 It also shows how to set the content type system property for C2D or telemetry messaging.
 After 10 attempts to receive a message, the sample will exit.

 To run this sample, Intel's MIT licensed [TinyCBOR](https://github.com/intel/tinycbor) library must be installed.
 Please see below for instructions.
-The Embedded C SDK is not dependent on any particular CBOR library.
+The Azure IoT C SDK is not dependent on any particular CBOR library.

 ## Step 1: Prerequisites